BY CHEY MILLER © 2019

 This topic comes up quite often on our Facebook page.
 We are also asked through the Contact Us form here on our website: Is it true that Basenjis are hypoallergenic?

+No dog breed is absolutely non allergenic.
 The fact is that fur length and type are not an indication of whether a breed will induce an allergic reaction.
-No dog breed is absolutely hypoallergenic.
-It depends strictly on the individual dog!
+Whether a person with allergies will have an allergic reaction to a dog depends strictly on the individual dog!

 These proteins stick to the dog's fur and skin when it cleans itself.
 Flakes of dead skin, known as dander, are released into the air and onto surfaces when the dog sheds its coat.
 Those dogs that shed less than others obviously will release less dander.

 Allergic reactions to dogs affect 5-10% of the adult population and serve as a trigger in those who suffer from asthma and allergic rhinitis.
 (Incidentally, any animal can trigger an allergic response in people who are susceptible; more people are allergic to cats than to dogs, but some people are even allergic to rabbits, guinea pigs, or hamsters!)

 Some Basenjis shed very little, but others shed a LOT!
 It depends on the individual dog, just as it depends on the individual human whether he is affected.
 My Basenji girl Ruby was a heavy shedder.
 We spent a lot of time outdoors together year round, including during the cold, snowy months, which might have encouraged development of her heavy winter coat.
 I brushed her religiously when she began shedding every year in late winter.
 This photo shows the result of a typical grooming session — and there's plenty more to come!